ipspace/netlab/docs/module/routing.md

 A prefix filter will not be configured as a `prefix-list` on a network device if it's not defined within the node **routing.prefix** dictionary.

 That's usually not a problem as the users of prefix filters (for example, routing policies) copy global prefix filters into node data whenever the routing policy references a global prefix filter.
 However, you might need a placeholder prefix filter that is later used in a custom template.
-To force a global prefix filter policy to be copied and configured on a node, mention its name (without a value) in the node **routing.prefix** dictionary (see [](routing-policy-import) for related examples).
+To force a global prefix filter to be copied and configured on a node, mention its name (without a value) in the node **routing.prefix** dictionary (see [](routing-policy-import) for related examples).

 The two prefix filters are merged when a prefix filter is defined within the node *and* globally.
 See [](routing-policy-merge) for more details.

-(routing-policy-ds)=
+(routing-prefix-ds)=
 ### Dual-Stack Prefix Lists

 Address pools, named prefixes, and prefix filter entries can contain IPv4 and IPv6 prefixes.
 Meanwhile, most network operating systems use different configuration objects to match IPv4 and IPv6 prefixes.